-While governments have been extremely slow to recognize the scale of the challengeand in many cases encouraged offshore tax evasion-civil society has been working relentlessly to measure and better understand tax evasion.
+While governments have been extremely slow to recognize the scale of the challenge-and in many cases encouraged offshore tax evasion-civil society has been working relentlessly to measure and better understand tax evasion.
 Offshore tax evasion has been drawing a lot of attention in recent years, partly thanks to international media and research consortiums, which released a series of leaked information about tax evasion (the "Panama papers", "HSBC leaks", "LuxLeaks", etc.).
 Recent research, drawing resources from these leaks, has demonstrated that tax evasion has undermined tax progressivity across the world.
 Most of the population in advanced economies does not evade much tax-because most of its income derives from wages and pensions, which are automatically reported to the tax authorities.
 On the contrary, leaked data shows pervasive tax evasion at the very top of the distribution.
 The top 0.01% of Scandinavian income earners avoid paying 25% to 30% of their personal income taxes, which is significantly higher than the average evasion rate of about 3% (See Figure 10.5).11 Because Scandinavian countries rank among the countries with the highest social trust, the lowest level of corruption, and the strongest respect for the rule of law, this suggests that evasion among the wealthy may be even higher elsewhere.

-Figure 10.5 Taxes evaded as a percentage of payable taxes in Scandinavian countries, 2000-2009
+Figure 10.5 Taxes evaded as a percentage of payable taxes in Scandinavian countries, 2000-2006

-Interpretation: In 2000-2009, the average wealth share of the top 0.01% in Scandinavia was 4.8% of which 0.7 percentage points was held offshore.
-Sources and series: wir2022.wid.world/methodology and Alstadsæter, Johannesen and Zucman (2017).
+Sources and series: wir 2022. wid. world/methodology and Alstadsæter, Johannesen and Zucman (2017).